parttimehacker/diyha3-siren/README.md

 ## Usage:
 You need to decide whether you want to manually run the application or have it started as part of the boot process.
 I recommend making a **Raspbian OS systemd service**, so the application starts when rebooted or controled by **systemctl** commands.
 The **systemd-script.sh** creates a diyha_siren directory in **/usr/local directory**.
 The application files are then copied to this new directory.
 The application will also require a log file in **/var/log directory** called diyha_siren.log

-The application subscribes to five MQTT topics.
+The application subscribes to four MQTT topics.

 - Two of the topics, **diy/system/fire** and **diy/system/panic**, control the siren.
 - Another topic **diy/system/who**, causes the application to publish its status to the MQTT broker.
 - The fourth topic is **diy/system/test** which is used for developement testing.
-- A setup topic **diy/hostname/setup** waits for a message with the device's physical location.

 The application uses two of the Raspberry Pi pins: **GPIO 17** for the siren and **GPIO 18** for a green LED indicating that the device is running (easily changed).